ORNL-QCI/annie-rose/examples/3host/README.md

 ```
 As soon as you enter Alice's command, you should begin to see text output in Bob's terminal.
 This text has been transmitted through a simulated quantum channel using superdense coding.
 Since there is no noise model present, the transmission is perfect.

 #### Files
 ##### `app.py`
 Excluding Open vSwitch, this script is what launches the interactable simulation.
 The network topology file is parsed and passed into the network simulator.
 The software for each host is launched within their own namespace, and by using IPC through the /tmp location, quantum simulation traffic is routed without traversing and impacting the simulated network.
+The script also installs specific quantum flows to the switch, allowing circuit switched quantum network traffic.

 ##### `3host.json`
 A JSON representation of the network topology.